-a.
-In General
+In General a.

-- i.
-Collection containers cannot be used for the collection of refuse, solid waste and/or any hazardous materials. - ii.
-Donation containers are not considered a fixture of the site or an improvement to real property.
+- Collection containers cannot be used for the collection of refuse, solid waste and/or any hazardous materials. - Donation containers are not considered a fixture of the site or an improvement to real property.

-b.
 For All Containers

 All donation containers shall have the following information prominently visible on the container, in type of at least two inches or larger: